scorsi/SZA-plus-plus/README.md

 Hi and welcome to this minimalist API.
 The point of this API is to restrict in no way your conception or design choices.

-By giving a simple Module interface, we believe that every group will be able to build its own Zia and not just the Zia that our API require you to create.
+By giving a simple Module interface, we believe that every group will be able to build its own Zia and not just the Zia that our API requires you to create.

 ### Dependencies